Install a Patch on a Citrix XenServer 6.2 Host Using the xe Command Line

 Apply the patch using the "Xe Patch-Pool-Apply" command with the UUID parameter output from the xe patch-upload command.
 Note: The patch-pool-apply may take up to a couple of minutes to run, as it has to apply the patch to all hosts in the pool.

-- 7The host likely needs to be rebooted for the patch to be fully applied.This, you can do using XenCenter.Advertisement
+- 7This, you can do using XenCenter.The host likely needs to be rebooted for the patch to be fully applied.Advertisement

 Questions and Answers